ibm-cloud-docs/schematics/create-ansible-playbook.md

 # Creating Ansible playbooks
 {: #create-playbooks}

-An [Ansible playbook](https://www.redhat.com/en/topics/automation/what-is-an-ansible-playbook){: external} is a set of instructions or automation tasks that you can run on a single target host or a group of target hosts.
-These hosts are also referred to as the resource inventory.
-{: shortdesc}

-With Ansible playbooks, you can run operations on cloud resources, such as starting or stopping a virtual server, install software packages, deploy apps, or even provision cloud resources and configure them to your needs.
+Ansible playbooks helps to run operations on cloud resources, such as starting or stopping a virtual server, install software packages, deploy apps, or even provision cloud resources and configure them to your needs.
 A playbook is written in YAML format and consists of multiple plays that each define the tasks that you want to run on your target hosts.
 Common automation tasks can be grouped to an Ansible module and made available so that they can be reused in other playbooks.
 You can also group multiple playbooks to an Ansible role.
+{: shortdesc}

 ## Preparing your Ansible playbook to run in {{site.data.keyword.bpshort}}
 {: #plan-ansible-playbook}